 6. Is it a personality match?

-You’ll know in your first conversation with a coach whether or not you feel a personal connection and whether your personalities work well together.
+You’ll likely know in your first conversation with a coach whether or not you feel a personal connection and whether your personalities work well together.
 You’ll be spending a lot of time with your coach, and it’s important that you get along and that your coach fosters an environment of open communication.
 This is why signing up for a free consultation before choosing a coach is so important!

 7. How committed are you to making a change?

-True, lasting change takes time.
+Lasting change takes time.
 It’s not just the time you spend working with the coach, but the time you spend in between sessions which drives your progress.
 Consider your bandwidth and commitment level.
 How committed are you to making any necessary changes?
 What is the cost of not taking action at this time?
 What kind of time are you willing to invest in this change?
 Your success in coaching is directly related to your commitment level.

-8. What do you want your end result to be?
+8. What end results do you want to experience when working with a coach?

 What is it that you want to achieve by the end of your coaching program?
 Is it more clarity, more confidence, a plan of action, a new path?
 Put some thought into this, even if you don’t know the specifics.
 Share this with your coach so she knows what you’re hoping to get from the coaching relationship.